stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

         Name TTL Class NOTIFY RRtype Scheme Port Target

 Name
+        Name of the zone to which the notification's hint pertains (i.e., the zone in which the change will be made, if accepted).
-        The zone this RR refers to.
-In the case of NOTIFY(CDS) and NOTIFY(CSYNC) this is the name of the parent zone.
-In the case of NOTIFY(DNSKEY) this is the name of the zone in which a change in the DNSKEY RRset is taking place.
+        For NOTIFY(CDS) and NOTIFY(CSYNC), this is the name of the parent zone.

 TTL
-        Standard DNS meaning [RFC 1035].
+        Standard DNS meaning {{!RFC1035}}.

 Class
-        Standard DNS meaning [RFC 1035].
+        Standard DNS meaning {{!RFC1035}}.
 NOTIFY records occur in the IN Class.

 RRtype
         The type of generalized NOTIFY that this NOTIFY RR defines the desired target address for.
-Currently only the types CDS, CSYNC and DNSKEY are suggested to be supported, but there is no protocol issue should a use case for additional types of notifications arise in the future.
+Currently only the types CDS and CSYNC are suggested to be supported, but there is no protocol issue should a use case for additional types of notifications arise in the future.